DrUzair/FPTreeViz/README.md

-# Association Rula Mining and Visualization
+# Association Rule Mining and Visualization

 FPTree Growth based AR Mining (Data ingestion, Conditioning, Rule Extraction and Visualization) from a text corpus or transaction database.